Humor about Catholicism: Robbie Coltrane

 Robbie Coltrane portrays a naive priest who is made Pope in a corrupt mafia-controlled Vatican in the comedy film The Pope Must Die (1991).
 The plot alludes to the Roberto Calvi scandal and the Pope John Paul I conspiracy theories.
 Coltrane had previously donned clerical vestments in Nuns on the Run (1990).
 Earlier in his career Coltrane had also created a television comedy character known as 'Mason Boyne' - a spoof Scottish Presbyterian Orangeman - who was rabidly anti-Catholic to the point of painting over the leaves on plants with orange paint.

 Other

 Sisters of Perpetual Indulgence

 The Sisters of Perpetual Indulgence, an international group of mostly gay men who frequently mock Catholicism and promote safe sex and AIDS awareness, hold anniversary parties and parades on Easter Sunday.
-Their use of Catholic symbolism is considered offensive by some.
+Their use of Catholic symbolism is considered offensive.